pseud-acc/HumanActivity/README.md

 mean and standard deviation measurements recorded, labeled by activity Data set name: [avg_mean_std_data]
-Description: Consists of the merged train and test data for mean and standard deviation measurements recorded, averaged by activity
+Description: Consists of the merged train and test data for mean and standard deviation measurements recorded, averaged by activity.
+Data is exported to a "txt" file.